 I was born in Berlin and grew up as a Jewish child in Nazi-occupied Europe.
 A survivor of two concentration camps I came to the US in 1945.
 Since the late 80’s I have been teaching students about the Holocaust and the lessons I learned during those traumatic years.
-My upcoming memoir, Shores Beyond Shores, details my journey.
+My memoir, Shores Beyond Shores, details my journey.

 I was born Irene Hasenberg in 1930 and lived in Berlin for the first six and a half years of my life with my Pappi (John), Mutti (Gertrude), and brother Werner.
 Most people called me Reni.